irisnet-ai/irisnet-api-client/README.md

 >Or get a limited license for demonstrational or testing purposes: [free license key](https://www.irisnet.de/kasse?add-to-cart=26542)

 ### Rules
-Rules can be added in order to customize the the ai settings.
+Rules can be added in order to customize the the AI settings.
 Depending on your needs you might want to deny user uploads that contain nudity or illegal symbols.
 All this can be configured as one or more rule sets.
 Go to `Irisnet API -> Rules` and click to the `Add New Rule` tab.
 From here you can add a name (which can later be referenced) and a description.
-Follow the on screen instructions to setup your rule set for the ai to follow.
+Follow the on screen instructions to setup your rule set for the AI to follow.

 Once saved, you are redirected to the list of all rules with name, description and cost (*learn more about cost [here](https://www.irisnet.de/prices/#faq)*).
 From here you can also `Edit` or `Delete` the listed rules.
 From the `Add New Rule` tab you can add further rules that can differ from each other, so that you can implement the different rules (by name) for any case that you need.